The Science of; Why does salt water boil faster?

 SHARE ARTICLE

-We took a trip to the Home Economics department of a school and asked two of its brightest students to prepare our Team leader an amazing fish pepper soup.
+We took a trip to the Home Economics department of a school and asked two of its brightest students to prepare an amazing fish pepper soup for our team leader.

-These students were overjoyed to do so because their teacher had informed them that it would count toward their Continuous Assessment Test score for the current term.
-Before beginning to cook, the students would have to write up the methods, and ingredient lists and conduct a market survey, as was customary.
+These students were overjoyed for the task because their teacher had informed them that it would count towards their Continuous Assessment (CA) test score for the current term.
+Before cooking, the students were to write down the methods and ingredient lists and conduct a market survey, as was customary.

 The team and I had the opportunity to look over the recipe for this delicious fish pepper soup.